serpapi/code-challenge/README.md

 Fast and lightweight implementation; with Nokogiri, Thor and ActiveSupport as dependencies; that 3rd is only used for message formatting.

-+ No HTTP calls -> the documents to parse are already provided in `files/`
++ No HTTP calls -> the documents to parse are already captured in `files/`
-+ No JS execution required: thumbnails image source extraction is done by a REGEX, otherwise would have required something like selenium, capybara-webkit...
++ No JS execution required: thumbnails image source extraction is done by a REGEX.
+Otherwise we would have required something like selenium, capybara-webkit...which is heavy and cumbersome (thinking of requiring you to install xvfb, qt, PhantomJS)

 ## RUNNING